MJanasch/ThermoCup/README.md

 ##### Scripts:
 AS - "After Sampling"

-1) 'ThermoCup_AS1_SortnPrepareDF' - script that loads driving forces, MDF and reaction names for each EFM and puts into more usable data structure in matlab.
+1) `ThermoCup_AS1_SortnPrepareDF.m` - script that loads driving forces, MDF and reaction names for each EFM and puts into more usable data structure in matlab.
 Furthermore it sorts the EFMs after 1) their MDF value and 2) EFMs with the same MDF value are sorted by the mean of their driving forces.
 Needs to be run sperataly for each substrate.

-2) 'ThermoCup_AS2_TransformMetRanges.m' - script that reads in metabolite ranges from the variability analysis and sorted indices from 1), to sort metabolite ranges and put data into structure and outputs text-files to create supplementary figures S7-S8.
+2) `ThermoCup_AS2_TransformMetRanges.m` - script that reads in metabolite ranges from the variability analysis and sorted indices from 1), to sort metabolite ranges and put data into structure and outputs text-files to create supplementary figures S7-S8.
 Needs to be run sperataly for each substrate.

-3) 'ThermoCup_AS3_GetDFNorm_and_DFSumsAcCoA.m' - script that reads in the sorted DF-datastructure from 1), relates each reaction's DF to the MDF of the EFM, thereby finding how far away the DF is from the MDF.
+3) `ThermoCup_AS3_GetDFNorm_and_DFSumsAcCoA.m` - script that reads in the sorted DF-datastructure from 1), relates each reaction's DF to the MDF of the EFM, thereby finding how far away the DF is from the MDF.
 This identifies which reactions are at the thermodynamic limit of the MDF.
 In a second part the script sums all DFs leading to acetyl-CoA.
 The script creates the data used for figure 4 and 5, as well as supplementary figures S6-S8.
 Needs to be run sperataly for each substrate.

-4) 'ThermoCup_AS4_GetDF_Map.m' - script to create DF overview for the two metabolic strategies found for formate.
+4) `ThermoCup_AS4_GetDF_Map.m` - script to create DF overview for the two metabolic strategies found for formate.

 ##### Input:
 1) From random sampling and variability analysis:
 - Name_References (Names of all reactions and metabolites for each EFM)
 - MDF (MDF value for each EFM)
 - PHB_Median (Median DFs for each reaction for each EFM)
 - PHB_MAD (MADs of the DFs for each reaction for each EFM)

 2)
-- 'Model/Cupriavidus_Core_XIV_PHB.xlsx' - excel file containing the model structure
+- `Model/Cupriavidus_Core_XIV_PHB.xlsx` - excel file containing the model structure
 From random sampling and variability analysis:
 - Name_References (Names of all reactions and metabolites for each EFM)
 - MDF (MDF value for each EFM)
 - Met_Ranges (Metabolite Ranges from vriability analysis)

-- Sorted indices from 1) ('Indices_DoubleSorted_Frc.mat' and 'Indices_DoubleSorted_For.mat')
+- Sorted indices from 1) (`Indices_DoubleSorted_Frc.mat` and `Indices_DoubleSorted_For.mat`)

 3)
-- Sorted DF from 1) ('Sorted_EFMs_Frc_DF.mat', 'Sorted_EFMs_For_DF.mat')
+- Sorted DF from 1) (`Sorted_EFMs_Frc_DF.mat`, `Sorted_EFMs_For_DF.mat`)

 4)
-- 'Model/Cupriavidus_Core_XIV_PHB.xlsx' - excel file containing the model structure
+- `Model/Cupriavidus_Core_XIV_PHB.xlsx` - excel file containing the model structure
-- Sorted DF from 1) for formate ('Sorted_EFMs_For_DF.mat')
+- Sorted DF from 1) for formate (`Sorted_EFMs_For_DF.mat`)

 ##### Output:
 1) Datastructure containing DFs for each reaction of each EFM, EFMs sorted by 1) MDF and 2) mean over all DFs.
-Saved as 'Sorted_EFMs_Frc_DF.mat', 'Sorted_EFMs_For_DF.mat'.
+Saved as `Sorted_EFMs_Frc_DF.mat`, `Sorted_EFMs_For_DF.mat`.
-Additionally saves indices of sorted EFMs to be able to sort metabolite ranges accordingly, as 'Indices_DoubleSorted_Frc.mat', 'Indices_DoubleSorted_Suc.mat' and 'Indices_DoubleSorted_For.mat'.
+Additionally saves indices of sorted EFMs to be able to sort metabolite ranges accordingly, as `Indices_DoubleSorted_Frc.mat` and `Indices_DoubleSorted_For.mat`.

 2) Textfiles containing Max/min concentration for each metabolite for each EFM, sorted by 1) MDF and 2) mean DF.
 If a metabolite is not part of the corresponding EFM, the value was arbitrarily set to 1000.
 The header needed for the R script is created as well.